Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** Incense (21 gp)
 **Duration:** 1 minute

 When an animal dies, its spirit lingers briefly before moving on.
-Using low chants, body language that shows respect, and special movements that demonstrate to the spirit that you are an ally, you glean information from a spirit before it departs.
-You ask one simple question of the spirit.
+Using low chants, body language that shows respect, and special movements that demonstrate to the spirit that you are an ally, you glean information from the spirit of an animal that has been dead no longer than 1 day.

 Attempt a Nature check at a DC determined by the GM (normally, this is the appropriate DC for the level of the animal or beast when it was alive).
-Regardless of the result of your check, the spirit immediately departs and can't be used for Spirit Speaker again.
+Regardless of the result of your check, the spirit immediately departs and can’t be used for *spirit speaker* again.

 If you succeed, the spirit answers you truthfully.
-The spirit's answer is likely to be terse or cryptic compared to normal communication with an animal, and it can pertain only to things the creature directly experienced or considered important.
-The spirit doesn't remember anything that happened more than 1 day ago.
+The spirit’s answer is likely to be terse or cryptic compared to normal communication with an animal, and it can pertain only to things the creature directly experienced or considered important.
+The spirit doesn’t remember anything that happened more than 1 day ago.

-If you fail, the spirit doesn't answer you.
+If you fail, the spirit doesn’t answer you.
 If you fail by 10 or more, the spirit is wracked with misery or bewilderment and gives you an erroneous answer.

 ### Animal Message